okta/okta-developer-docs/packages/@okta/vuepress-site/guides/custom-hosted-signin/edit-the-sign-in-page/index.md

 You can also customize the placeholder text that appears in recovery flows when end users click account recovery links (for example, Forgot password and Unlock account).
 If you leave a label field blank, Okta uses the default text.

-> Note: Although Okta displays default labels, links, and headings in the end user's display language or browser language, Okta doesn't display localized versions of your custom text and links.
+> Note: Although Okta displays default labels, links, and headings in the end user's display language or browser language, Okta doesn't display localized versions of customized text and links.
 Text that you change here is hard-coded.
 To specify multiple localized versions of headings and labels, use the [Sign-in Widget text configuration options](https://github.com/okta/okta-signin-widget/#language-and-text).

 ## Use the Embedded HTML Editor
-If you are familiar with using HTML and want to change colors, line widths, page layout, button shapes, and other elements, use the embedded HTML editor in the middle of the page.
+If you are familiar with using HTML and want to change the page layout, colors, button shapes, and other elements, use the embedded HTML editor in the middle of the page.
 You can modify the current HTML/CSS and JavaScript or paste your own code.

 **Tips**
 * Make changes directly in the embedded editor.